 The bigger British Columbia heritage sites offer a full experience.
-Some of the extras may include period actors, theatres, restaurants, tours, guides, plays and historic stores operating as if nothing has changed.
+Some of the extras may include period actors, theatres, restaurants, tours, guides, plays, theatre and historic stores operating as if nothing has changed.
 Visitors can walk down gravel streets or up on raised boardwalk paths exploring pioneer villages visiting with candy stores, mercantile shops, trapper cabins, blacksmith shops, railway office, churches, schools, post offices, jails, barns and more.

 Come and visit anyone of our First Nation historic sites, museums or art galleries.
 BC indigenous attractions tell the history of our First Nation people through art, language, dance and regalia.
 The First Nation attraction may include tee pees, carving sheds, sweat lodges, Totem Poles, burial sites and museums with masks, head dresses, tools, canoes, clothing, pictures, paintings, animals and much more.